inscist/api-guidelines/Guidelines.md

 Services **MAY** opt for a "Major" only version scheme in which case the ".0" is implied and all other rules in this section apply.
 Two options for specifying the version of a REST API request are supported:
 - Embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1.0/products/users`
-- As a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`
+- As a query parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`

 Guidance for choosing between the two options is as follows:

 1. Services co-located behind a DNS endpoint **MUST** use the same versioning mechanism.
 2. In this scenario, a consistent user experience across the endpoint is paramount.
 The Inscist REST API Guidelines Working Group recommends that new top-level DNS endpoints are not created without explicit conversations with your organization's leadership team.
-3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, **MAY** adopt the query string parameter mechanism.
+3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, **MAY** adopt the query parameter mechanism.
 This means the naming and structure of the relationships described in the API cannot evolve after the API ships, even across versions with breaking changes.
 4. Services that cannot ensure URL path stability across future versions **MUST** embed the version in the URL path.

 Certain bedrock services such as Microsoft's Azure Active Directory may be exposed behind multiple endpoints.
 Such services **MUST** support the versioning mechanisms of each endpoint, even if that means supporting multiple versioning mechanisms.

 #### 9.1.1.
 Group versioning
-Group versioning is an **OPTIONAL** feature that **MAY** be offered on services using the query string parameter mechanism.
+Group versioning is an **OPTIONAL** feature that **MAY** be offered on services using the query parameter mechanism.
 Group versions allow for logical grouping of API endpoints under a common versioning moniker.
 This allows developers to look up a single version number and use it across multiple endpoints.
 Group version numbers are well known, and services **SHOULD** reject any unrecognized values.